 The Governing Board will issue a written response on the appeal to the complainant within thirty (30) school days of receiving the appeal, unless it advises the complainant, in writing that additional time will be needed and the reasons why the additional time will be needed.

 In addition to the above, you may file a complaint with the Georgia Commission on Equal Opportunity (GCEO) Equal Employment Division 7 Martin Luther Kind, Jr. Drive S.E.
-3rd Floor, Suite 351 Atlanta, Georgia 30334 or the Equal Employment Opportunity Commission (EEOC) Atlanta District Office Sam Nunn Atlanta Federal Center, 100 Alabama Street, SW Suite 4R30, Atlanta, GA 30303.
+3rd Floor, Suite 351 Atlanta, Georgia 30334 or the Equal Employment Opportunity Commission (EEOC) Atlanta Resurgence Hall Office Sam Nunn Atlanta Federal Center, 100 Alabama Street, SW Suite 4R30, Atlanta, GA 30303.

 7.2 Mandated Reporter